PreranaChandru/Exploring-Weather-Trends/README.md

 ### Summary

-In this project, I analyzed local and global temperature data and compare the temperature trends of Sna Francisco to overall global temperature trends.
+In this project, I analyzed local and global temperature data and compare the temperature trends of San Francisco to overall global temperature trends.

 ### Objective of this project is to answer the following questions: